 - Provide locks and keys in good working order.

 - Provide new tenants with an Energy Performance Certificate (EPC).

 - Follow all fire safety regulations.

-A landlord’s not responsible for any costs incurred while fixing problems directly caused by a tenant.
-A good home insurance policy should cover this.
+A landlord is not responsible for any costs incurred while fixing problems directly caused by a tenant.

 - Pay rent on time, even if you’re having problems with your landlord.